badlandz/badlandz-nvim-init.lua/readme.md

+# Ollama Task Wiki

+This is an "outline" and "project" not yet fully functional.

 # nolua.vim - Neovim Configuration

 This repository contains my personal Neovim configuration, designed for productivity with a focus on Markdown, VimWiki, and AI integration via Ollama.